tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/MT3608/VariableBoost/README.md

 ### Enable Pin Connection

 The enable pin is active high.
 If the chip should always be on, the pin can be connected directly to the input voltage.
-Since I want to test the enable functionality, I connect it with a 10kΩ pull-up resistor, so I can gound the enable pin to turn off the output.
+Since I want to test the enable functionality, I connect it with a 10kΩ pull-up resistor, so I can ground the enable pin to turn off the output.

 When running with `Vin=4.97V` and `Vout=16V`, the enable pin is pulled-up to Vin with a 10kΩ resistor.